vegaprotocol/specs/specs/0031-ethereum-bridge-spec.md

 *  A valid multisig bundle can be passed to the setDepositMinimum function to successfully set a deposit minimum for a given asset
 *  an invalid multisig bundle is rejected by the setDepositMinimum function

+## Set deposit Maximum
+*  A bridge smart contract for Ethereum is deployed to Ethereum Testnet (Ropsten)
+*  A bridge smart contract for ERC20 is deployed to Ethereum Testnet (Ropsten)
+*  A valid multisig bundle can be passed to the setDepositMinimum function to successfully set a deposit minimum for a given asset
+*  an invalid multisig bundle is rejected by the setDepositMinimum function